njyeung/hoppyshare/README.md

   - Update codec for this
 - Store keys using go-keychain
   - lambda encrypt certs and keys in binary but leave device_id.txt not encrypted
-  - On first run, client reaches out to api /device_id, for auth pass its encrypted cert
+  - On first run, client reaches out to api /device_id, for auth pass its encrypted public cert
-  - Lambda returns with one-time-key to decrypt.
+  - Lambda decrypts the cert using its random key, check that its == to the device's pub cert in DB, returns with the one-time-key to decrypt.
   - client decrypts its certs and keys, then stores them in keychain.
 - Register the binary to run on startup
   - Linux